TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:The div should contain a ul tag as the third element.
 Waiting:The ul should contain three li elements.

+#### 3. Add Comments in JSX

+JSX is a syntax that gets compiled into valid JavaScript.
+Sometimes, for readability, you might need to add comments to your code.
+Like most programming languages, JSX has its own way to do this.

+To put comments inside JSX, you use the syntax {/\* \*/} to wrap around the comment text.

+The code editor has a JSX element similar to what you created in the last challenge.
+Add a comment somewhere within the provided div element, without modifying the existing h1 or p elements.

+Tests
+Waiting:The constant JSX should return a div element.
+Waiting:The div should contain an h1 tag as the first element.
+Waiting:The div should contain a p tag as the second element.
+Waiting:The existing h1 and p elements should not be modified.
+Waiting:The JSX should use valid comment syntax.

 ### Front End Development Libraries Projects

 It's time to put your front end development libraries skills to the test.
 Use Bootstrap, jQuery, Sass, React, and Redux to build 5 projects that will test everything you've learned up to this point.